Willow Creek AVA: Soils

 The soil composition of Willow Creek is primarily Quaternary terrace gravels, which provide excellent drainage for the vineyards.
 The vineyards of the area are situated on plateaus and benches at elevations varying from 461 to 1500 ft.
 Soils in the mountains are typically made up of rocky shale and limestone.

 Viticulture

 In 1974, the first commercial vineyard was planted.
 Today, there are five such vineyards comprising a total of approximately 30 acre in vitculture.
-The predominant varieties grown are Cabernet, Riesling, Gewurztraminer, Chardonnay, Zinfandel, and Merlot.
-Prior to 1976, there was one winery in Humboldt County.
-Due to the availability of locally grown grapes, there are now about ten wineries.
-Fieldbrook Winery, Willow Creek Vineyards, Dogwood Estate Winery and Miles Garrett Wines use the term "Willow Creek" in conjunction with the varietal designation on labels of wines produced from this area.
+The predominant varieties grown are Cabernet, Riesling, Gewürztraminer, Chardonnay Zinfandel, and Merlot.
+Under U.S. labeling regulations, wines may use the “Willow Creek” appellation if at least 85 percent of the grapes are grown within the AVA, regardless of where the wine is produced.
+Miles Garrett Wines is the only winery physically located within the boundaries of the AVA and the only one that produces wines from more than 85% of grapes from the Willow Creek AVA.